yangster551/expression-tree-java/README.md

 ## Files
 - `ExpressionTree.java` – builds and manages the expression tree
 - `Converter.java` – converts infix expressions to postfix
-- `ParserHelper.java` – handles tokenizing input expressions
+- `ParserHelper.java` – parses input expressions into tokens
-- `ArrayStack.java` / `LinkedStack.java` – stack implementation
+- `ArrayStack.java` – stack implementation used in conversion
+- `Stack.java` – stack interface
 - `Main.java` – runs the program and handles user input

 ## How to Run